 School of Nursing to Hold Open House for Doctoral Degree Programs

-“Earning a practice doctorate at the University of Rochester will prepare you not only to develop, implement and monitor innovative interventions and clinical programs, but also equip you to measure and describe the impact of such programs on patient, staff and systems-level outcomes,” said Daryl Sharp, Ph.D., A.P.R.N., director of the School’s DNP program.
+“Earning a practice doctorate at the University of Rochester will prepare you not only to develop, implement and monitor innovative interventions and clinical programs, but also equip you to measure and describe the impact of such programs on patient, staff and systems-level outcomes,” said Daryl Sharp, Ph.D., N.P., director of the School’s D.N.P. program.

-The Ph.D. in Health Practice Research, founded in 1979, prepares researchers who design and conduct studies that focus on improving health outcomes.
-The program’s enrollment eligibility expanded in 2006, and it is now open to master’s-prepared nurses, physical and occupational therapists, and licensed social workers.
+The Ph.D. in Health Practice Research, founded in 1979 as a Ph.D. in Nursing, prepares researchers who design and conduct studies that focus on improving health outcomes.
+The program is open to master’s-prepared nurses and other master’s-prepared licensed clinicians, such as physical therapists and social workers.
+Each applicant’s background is considered on a case-by-case basis.
 An excellent package of financial support is available for the most highly qualified Ph.D. applicants, including one of the highest stipends offered nationally.
-The School also offers combined master’s-Ph.D.
-(M.S.-Ph.D.) programs in several advanced-practice specialties for bachelor’s-prepared nurses.
+The School also offers combined master’s-Ph.D. programs in several advanced-practice specialties for bachelor’s-prepared nurses.